Compressed Sensing with Upscaled Vector Approximate Message Passing: Expectation Propagation framework and its extensions

 where the error vectors $\bq_t$ and $\bh_t$ are zero-mean with the variance $\vBA^t$ and $\vAB^t$ respectively.
-One of the key results proved in both \cite{VAMP} and \cite{EP_Keigo} is that under the Assumptions 1-3, the error vector $\bh_t$ is asymptotically i.i.d Gaussian and is independent of the true signal $\bx$ at each iteration $t$.
-This result implies that the mean estimator $\bg_B$ operating on the vector of intrinsic measurements $\xAB^t$ performs Minimum MSE (MMSE) estimation of $\bx$ from a Gaussian channel.
-For that reason, the function $\bg_B$ is sometimes referred as the \textit{denoiser}.
-On the other hand, one can show \cite{EP_Keigo} that the function $\bg_A$ corresponds to the following linear mapping
+The key result proved in both \cite{VAMP} and \cite{EP_Keigo} is that the error vector $\bh_t \in \mathbb{R}^N$ is asymptotically zero-mean i.i.d Gaussian and is independent of $\bq_{\tau}$ for $\tau \leq t$

+Note that Algorithm 1 is initialized with $\xBA^t = \bzero_N$ so we have $\bq_0 = -\bx$, which together with \eqref{eq:h_q_independence} implies that $\bh_t$ is asymptotically independent of $\bx$.
+Additionally, the result \eqref{eq:h_t_gaussian} together with the definition of $q_B$ indicate that, in the limit, the mean estimator $\bg_B$ operating on the intrinsic measurements $\xAB^t$ performs Minimum MSE (MMSE) estimation of $\bx$ from a Gaussian channel.
+For that reason, the function $\bg_B$ is further referred as the \textit{denoiser}.
+Similarly, one can use the definition of the likelihood $p(\by|\bx)$ and of the cavity density $\qBA$ to show that in EP the function $\bg_A$ corresponds to the following linear mapping \cite{EP_Keigo}

 where